 By reducing penalties, an attorney can help reduce jail time or even prevent their client from having to serve any jail time.
 Dismissal of charges is almost always the best outcome for a client.

-An experienced criminal defense attorney will always review the case for police errors and use any errors on the part of law enforcement to the client’s advantage and seek dismissal of charges when the law allows.
+A criminal defense attorney will always review the case for police errors and use any errors on the part of law enforcement to the client’s advantage and seek dismissal of charges when the law allows.

 It Is Worth The Money